JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources.md

 ### Access the available resources in your code

-To use the resources in your UI, use the automatically generated accessors.
+To access resources in your UI, use the automatically generated accessors.
-For their reference and various resource use cases, see [](compose-multiplatform-resources-usage).
+For the reference and various use cases, see [](compose-multiplatform-resources-usage).